AI in Finding New Clinical Indications: Signals, Substance, and Survivorship Bias

 Network-Based AI Repurposing for Alzheimer's Disease

-AI contribution: Graph neural networks integrating drug-target interactions, gene expression, and pathway data to prioritize repurposable drugs and combinations.
+AI contribution: Graph neural networks integrating drug-target interactions, gene expression, and pathway data to prioritize repurposable drugs.

 Current status: Research-stage and preclinical prioritization.
 No clinical data yet available.